open-telemetry/opentelemetry-specification/specification/metrics/api.md

 This API MUST accept the following parameter:

+* A numeric value to record.

+  The value needs to be provided by a user.
+If possible, this API SHOULD be structured so a user is obligated to provide this parameter.
+If it is not possible to structurally enforce this obligation, this API MUST be documented in a way to communicate to users that this parameter is needed.

-* The value to record.
-This value is expected to be non-negative.
-The API MUST NOT validate this value, that is left to the API implementation.
+  The value is expected to be non-negative.
+This API SHOULD be documented in a way to communicate to users that this value is expected to be non-negative.
+  The API MUST NOT validate this value, that is left to implementations of the API.

-Additionally, this API MAY accept the following parameters:

-* The [attributes](../common/README.md#attribute) to associate with the value.
+* [Attributes](../common/README.md#attribute) to associate with the value.

+  Users can provide attributes to associate with the value, but it is up to their discretion.
+Therefore, this API MUST be structured to accept a variable number of attributes, including none.

 [OpenTelemetry API](../overview.md#api) authors MAY decide to allow flexible [attributes](../common/README.md#attribute) to be passed in as individual